jxcv0/Ayanami/README.md

 The purpose of this project is to serve as a learning tool for C++ and to generate a codebase I can draw on as a portfolio of sorts and to document my progess.

-The code follows a procedural style described by [Brian Will](https://www.youtube.com/watch?v=0iyB0_qPvWk) that I liked the sound of after having started learning java and encountering some of the issues he mentions in his videos:
+The code follows a procedural style described by [Brian Will](https://www.youtube.com/watch?v=0iyB0_qPvWk) that I liked the sound of after having started learning java and encountering similar isues with OOP.

 The code is written in **modules**.
 Modules come in two basic kinds.
 Namely, **state** modules, and **logic** modules.